Elaina Robbins, Singer and Voice Teacher

 Practicing Pitch Accuracy

 We’re lucky to live in a digital age when virtual voice lessons and other virtual tools are available to help us learn.
-For beginning singing lessons focusing on pitch, I suggest leveraging these tools along with more conventional methods to improve your ability to sing in tune.
+For beginning singing lessons focusing on pitch, I suggest leveraging pitch accuracy tools along with more conventional methods to improve your ability to sing in tune.
 Here’s what I recommend:

 1. Karaoke Apps